GVR Report cover China Alzheimer’s Disease Diagnostics Market Size, Share & Trends Report

 The market mostly comprises end users such as hospitals and clinicians, who allow hospitals and clinics to purchase the necessary equipment and drugs to treat patients with Alzheimer’s.
 This concentration of end users in institutional settings drives the demand for reliable and accurate diagnostic tests, fueling the market's growth.

-The imaging techniques accounted for the largest revenue share of 41.40% in 2023.
+The imaging techniques segment dominated the market with the largest share of 41.2% in 2024.
 This high share is attributable to the urgent need for early and accurate disease detection.
 Advancements in imaging technologies such as Computed Tomography (CT), Positron Emission Tomography (PET), and functional MRI (fMRI) have emerged as crucial tools for diagnosing and monitoring disease.
 These techniques can identify alterations associated with Alzheimer’s disease, such as amyloid plaques and brain atrophy.
 Chinese clinicians have demonstrated the effectiveness of amyloid PET imaging in diagnosing and managing Alzheimer's disease through a "real-world study" published in February 2024 in Alzheimer’s and Dementia.
 Conducted at the memory clinic of Huashan Hospital in Shanghai, the study revealed that amyloid PET scans successfully detected brain pathology associated with Alzheimer’s disease and resulted in changes to treatment plans for 36.5% of patients.
 This evidence supports amyloid PET imaging as a valuable diagnostic technique, significantly driving the Alzheimer's disease diagnostics market in China.
 The growing adoption of advanced imaging techniques like PET, increasing awareness, and improved diagnostic accuracy are expected to propel market growth further.

-Biomarkers are anticipated to witness the fastest growth, with a CAGR of 15.7% in the forecast period, owing to the increasing demand for biomarkers to diagnose and monitor the condition.
+The biomarkers segment accounted for the highest CAGR over the forecast period.
+This is owing to the increasing demand for biomarkers to diagnose and monitor the condition.
 The segment is further divided into CSF biomarkers and blood-based biomarkers.
 CSF Biomarkers, such as amyloid-beta (Aβ), tau, and neurofilament light chain (NfL), are used in clinical practice to help diagnose Alzheimer’s and other types of dementia.
 Blood-based biomarkers are being explored for their potential to predict Alzheimer’s from blood samples.
 Furthermore, blood biomarkers are anticipated to witness the fastest segment growth.
 Recent advances in blood-based biomarkers have shown great potential for the early detection, diagnosis, and monitoring of various neurological disorders, particularly Alzheimer’s.

 Type Insights

-Diagnosis dominated the market and accounted for the largest share of 53.49% in 2023.
-The global market is expanding as the aging population rises, with more individuals at risk of developing Alzheimer's.
+The market is expanding as the aging population rises, with more individuals at risk of developing Alzheimer's.
 This has heightened the demand for early and accurate diagnostic tools, driving the market forward.
 In October 2023, Neuraceq (florbetaben F-18) received regulatory approval in China, marking the first approval of an Alzheimer’s disease imaging tracer.
 Life Molecular Imaging announced that its Chinese partner, Sinotau Pharmaceutical Group, will produce Neuraceq at facilities in Jiangsu, Guangdong, and Sichuan provinces to ensure broad distribution across China.
 The approval is timely, as new disease-modifying Alzheimer’s drugs are emerging in China, highlighting the need for accurate early diagnosis using PET radiotracers that target amyloid plaques.
 Neuraceq was previously approved in the U.S. and Europe in 2014.

 Moreover, awareness campaigns and initiatives play a significant role in market growth.
 Organizations such as the Alzheimer's Association and the World Health Organization (WHO) are increasing public and professional awareness about the importance of early diagnosis and intervention.
 These efforts are supported by educational programs, public service announcements, and community outreach, encouraging individuals to seek diagnostic evaluations at the earliest signs of cognitive decline.
 In addition, in January 2022, Clario, a leading provider of endpoint technology solutions for clinical trials, and XingImaging, specializing in radiopharmaceutical production and positron emission tomography (PET) acquisition, have expanded their partnership to enhance PET imaging clinical trials for novel therapeutics in China.
 Since their initial collaboration in 2018, Clario and XingImaging have supported multi-center trials utilizing PET for eligibility and drug efficacy assessments, particularly in Alzheimer's disease (AD) and other neurodegenerative conditions.
 The expanded partnership combines the expertise of both organizations to accelerate clinical trial initiation and drug discovery in China, focusing on amyloid, tau, and other critical targets.

-The hospitals segment is also anticipated to grow at a faster pace.
+The hospitals segment accounted for a significant CAGR over the forecast period.
 This is attributable to the growing recognition of the importance of early detection and diagnosis of Alzheimer’s disease, and hospitals are the primary settings where patients often seek treatment and care.
 Hospitals are equipped with state-of-the-art diagnostic equipment and technologies, such as neuroimaging techniques, MRI, PET, and biomarker tests.
 These advanced tools are crucial for accurate and early diagnosis of Alzheimer’s disease, enabling timely intervention and management.
 In addition, hospitals are working to integrate blood-based biomarkers into their diagnostic protocols to improve patient care.

 Key China Alzheimer's Disease Diagnostics Company Insights